techfreaque/octo-ui-2/README.md

 ## Bulding from source
-- if you want to use the dev branch, usually it will require my forked branches of the Octobot packages and tentacles\
+- if you want to use the dev server, it will require [my forked tentacles](https://github.com/techfreaque/OctoBot-Tentacles) to enable cross origin on your octobot instance for the apis \
 `git clone https://github.com/techfreaque/octo-ui-2`\
 `cd octo-ui-2`
 ### 1. install requirements
 `cd source/frontend` \
 `npm i`

-### 2. Run dev Server for the frontend
+### 2. Run the dev Server for the frontend
 - make sure to update the env in /source/frontend/.env REACT_APP_DEVELOPMENT_BOT_DOMAIN which should be the domain/ip:port of your running OctoBot instance

 `cd source/frontend` \